-Mr. and Mrs. Gene Dominique established this scholarship to honor their daughter, Tamra Sue Dominique, a 1994 BSBA graduate of Indiana Tech.
-Tamra earned her degree from Indiana Tech while raising four children and is now a successful business owner.
+Mr. and Mrs. Gene Dominique established this scholarship to honor their daughter, Tamra Sue Dominique, a 1994 BSBA graduate and 2001 MBA graduate of Indiana Tech.
+Tamra earned her degrees from Indiana Tech while raising four children and is now a successful business owner.
 Gene Dominique is also a graduate of Indiana Tech, having earned a BSME in 1961.
 Selection for this award is open to all majors and made available to an individual with the desire to obtain a college degree.
 The scholarship is renewable based on satisfactory progress.
-It is open to U. S. citizens or permanent residents.
+It is open to U.S. citizens or permanent residents.